BrokenFlame/Docs/MessageAuthentication/HMAC.md

 # Hash Message Authentication Code
+HMACs are useful for checking messages or file integrity where the key has been kept private.
+For instance log messages written by a system to insecure storage can later be read back, along with the HMAC to confirm the integrity of the log messages.
+Due to the relatively low computational usage, HMAC are prefered in this senario over digital signatues.

 ## Select a hashing algorithm
 Use the following command to list the hashing algorithms available.
 It is recommended that you use sha256